Frequently Asked Questions

 Yes, we have a steering group consisting of representation from senior key collaborative partners from across the region.
 They provide specialist advice, guidance and ensure the project complies with NHS regulations.

 You do not have to switch to CDRC.
-You may continue to use all searches already available to you by your provider.
-In addition, you are welcome to use as many or as little of the CDRC templates as you decide appropriate.
+You may continue to use all resources already available to you by your provider but you are welcome to use as many or as little of the CDRC resources as you decide appropriate.

-CDRC is a collaborative joint program between the Academic Health Science Network North East and North Cumbria (AHSN NENC) and the North England Commissioning Support Unit (NECS).
+CDRC is a collaborative joint program between the Health Innovation for the North East and North Cumbria (HI NENC) and the North England Commissioning Support Unit (NECS).
 Both are not for profit organisations and provide staffing to ensure the development of the program.
 Additionally, we have funding from the Innovation Technology Payment (ITP), Digital First and NHS Northern Cancer Alliance.
 A business case for a long-term sustainability model is being formed.

 Get in touch